 - money or financial document for anyone outside of the inmate or the inmate’s spouse.

-The crime is punishable by a prison term of from one to five years, and/or a fine from $100 to $1,000.
+The crime is punishable by a prison term of from one to five years, a fine between $100 and $1,000, or both.

 The law does not prohibit any prison employee who has a valid handgun license to keep a firearm in a locked metal box secured and contained in a locked car which is parked on property set aside for parking, provided that the employee has provided annual notification to the Department of Corrections of the brand name, model, serial number, and owner identification information of the firearm.